SocialBot Grand Challenge Rules

 Scientific Invention and Innovation Prize

 Entrant Teams that advance to and complete the Semifinals Interaction Period, regardless of whether they advanced to the Finals Event, will be eligible to compete for Scientific Invention and Innovation Prizes.
-To be eligible to compete for the Scientific Invention and Innovation Prizes, an Entrant Team must submit a 2-page summary of its scientific experimentation and findings at the end of each of the following phases of the Competition: the Initial Feedback Period, the Quarterfinals Interaction Period, and the Semifinals Interaction Period.
+To be eligible to compete for the Scientific Invention and Innovation Prizes, an Entrant Team must submit a 2-page summary of its scientific experimentation and findings at the end of each of the following phases of the Competition: the Initial Feedback Period and the Semifinals Interaction Period.
 These summaries will be reviewed and graded by Sponsor to assess the level of scientific invention and innovation demonstrated by each Entrant Team throughout the Competition.
 After the Finals Event, Sponsor will invite select Semifinalist Entrant Teams that have demonstrated a high level of scientific invention and innovation, as determined in Sponsor’s sole discretion, to make a presentation to a Science Invention and Innovation Review Panel regarding their scientific work, experimentation, and inventions and innovation during the Competition, and participate in a question and answer period with the panel.
 The panel will consist of distinguished scientists selected by Sponsor, each of which will assess each Entrant Team’s presentation and answers to questions on a scale of 1 (worst) to 10 (best).
 The Entrant Teams that attain the three highest total scores from the panel review will be the winners of the following Scientific Invention and Innovation Prizes.

 First-Place Scientific Invention and Innovation Prize (1): The Entrant Team that receives the highest total science score will receive $250,000 U.S. dollars awarded in the form of checks divided equally among all members of that Entrant Team.